 Generally, experts recommend finding an advisor who serves as a fiduciary to their clients, meaning the advisor has agreed to put client interests above their own.
 For example, an advisor shouldn’t recommend an investment product that charges a higher fee than a similar product but also cuts the advisor a bigger check.

 While most financial advisors are familiar with saving for retirement, not everyone will help clients develop a leak-proof plan to get there.
 Some advisors focus more on portfolio management, while others charge clients separately for financial planning services including insurance, education and retirement planning.
 If retirement planning is a top priority for you, make sure to research your options and check that the firm has experience offering this service before signing up to work with them.

 Every financial advisory firm negotiates how — and how much — the firm gets paid.
 Some advisors are fee-only, meaning the only compensation they earn is from the fees their clients pay.
 That compensation may come in the form of a percentage of a client’s account, hourly charges, fixed fees or other fee structures.
 Other planners earn money from clients in addition to compensation from financial companies encouraging advisors to sell their products.
-To learn more, including the typical cost for an advisor, read this primer.

 The “Find a Financial Advisor” links contained in this article will direct you to webpages devoted to MagnifyMoney Advisor (“MMA”).
 After completing a brief questionnaire, you will be matched with certain financial advisers who participate in MMA’s referral program, which may or may not include the investment advisers discussed.